exposit/pythia-oracle/README.md

 ### Upgrading from 0.9.0 & earlier

 Save games will still load without issues.
 However, after they've been loaded and saved the separate status file will be deleted.
 This will hopefully make manual edits much easier because the text and status will be linked in a single file.
+Please still back up your save game before making manual edits and consider using the new "manual edit mode" flag in the config file.

-To use images, you need to create a folder named 'images' in your save directory and a blank text file (you can copy the one out of the quicksave) named 'imgs.txt' in your save folder.
+To use images, you need to create a folder named 'images' in your save directory.
 Put any pictures in the images folder (it takes any kind kivy supports but will choke if there's a non-image in there).

 ### Upgrading from 0.7.0 & earlier